 - Have a larger debt

-- Estate tax protection
+- Are concerned about Estate tax protection

 - Desire to leave an inheritance

-Mainly, making sure that your beneficiaries don’t take on your debt or being able to care for your loved ones after passing are the main forms of needing life insurance.
+Making sure that your beneficiaries don’t take on your debt or being able to care for your loved ones after passing are the main forms of needing life insurance.
 Also protecting your estate and leaving an inheritance that you don’t want creditors to come after is a popular reason.

 Top Companies Who Offer GUL